Nianyi-GSND-Projects/GSND-5110-GP3/Team Log/Team Log.md

 We were a bit worried if it was because we were infamous or we just happened to be unlucky.

 We tried to brainstorm on any doable idea for this GP.
-In the end, we decided to further develop the overpass idea written in [my blog](http://wangnianyi2001.com/blog/the-art-of-game-design-book-note-1/).
+In the end, we decided to further develop the overpass idea written in [Nianyi's blog](http://wangnianyi2001.com/blog/the-art-of-game-design-book-note-1/).
-But there are two versions: I prefer the first one while Sadaf prefer the second one.
+But there are two versions: Nianyi prefer the first one while Sadaf prefer the second one.
 So we decided to go home and write some words on each other's prefered ideas, then we'll pick one.

 ## In-class Meeting \#1 - 11/04/2024